-Source of information that were used as baseline include annual report, mid-year performance report, Service Delivery and Budget Implementation Plan (SDBIP) quarterly reports, Stats SA surveys or census and LEDET socio-economic profile etc.
+Source of information that were used as baseline include annual report, mid-year performance report, Service Delivery and Budget Implementation Plan (SDBIP) guarterly reports, Stats SA surveys or census and LEDET socio-economic profile etc.

-2.3.2.3.
+2.3.1.3.
 Strategies Phase

-The municipality had its strategic planning sessions to devise means to respond to the priority issues identified in during the analysis phase.
-Management strategic planning session was on the 15th-16th January 2024.
-The session of the councilors was held on the 17th-18th January 2024 were the Municipality reviewed strategies and objectives taking in to account consideration of the results of the internal assessment of the Municipality.
+The municipality had its strategic planning sessions to devise means to respond to the priority issues identified during the analysis phase.
+Management strategic planning session was held on the 15th_16th January 2024.
+The session of the councilors was held on the 17th_18th January 2024 were the Municipality reviewed strategies and objectives taking in to consideration the results of its internal assessment.
 Furthermore, the Municipality identified programs and projects which might be critical to respond to the wards priorities as well as the institutional needs.

-2.3.2.4.
+2.3.1.4.
 Projects Phase

 The fourth chapter provides an outline of the Municipality's planned and budgeted projects to be implemented by the Municipality, and those that will be implemented by sector departments as well as other role players.
 Most of these projects span out for the duration of the medium -term period (3 years).
-The planned projects form part of the municipal strategy to respond to the five-year development priorities of the municipality.
+The planned projects form part of the municipal strategy to respond to the five-year developmental priorities of the municipality.

-2.3.2.5.
+2.3.1.5.
 Integration Phase

 In this phase the Municipality aligns and integrates departmental programs and projects as well as to devise interventions that will assist in the attainment of the Municipality's programs/projects objectives and outcomes that responds to the IDP priorities.
-The municipality will hold a two-day policy review workshop attended by both Councilors and Management were policies are reviewed and new ones are developed.
+The municipality held policy review workshop on the 2nd May 2024 which was attended by both Councilors and Management were policies were reviewed and new ones were developed.

-2.3.2.6.
+2.3.1.6.
 Approval Phase

-The Draft IDP 2024-2028 was tabled before council on 27 March 2024 for nothing.
+The 2024-2028 IDP was tabled before council on the 16th May 2024 for approval.
 The Draft IDP was subjected to community consultation for inputs and comments.
-As part of the consultation process, the document (Draft IDP) it will also be advertised on the municipal website, local newspapers and placed in all municipal service centers to give notice to the community as required in terms of the Municipal Systems Act (2000).
-It will also be submitted to MEC of Cooperative governance, Housing and Traditional Affairs (COGHSTA), Mopani District Municipality and the National Treasury for inputs.
-IDP review are presented in Table 1:
+As part of the consultation process, the Draft IDP was also be advertised on the municipal website, local newspapers and placed in all municipal service centers to give notice to the community as required in terms of the Municipal Systems Act (2000).
+It was also submitted to MEC of Cooperative Governance, Housing and Traditional Affairs (COGHSTA), Mopani District Municipality and the Treasury for inputs.
+The table below outlines how the review process unfolded.

-Table 1: Process Overview: steps and events
+Table 2: Process Overview: steps and events